Citrus Genotype Modulates Rhizosphere Microbiome Structure and Function Under Drought Stress

 Abstract

-Drought stress profoundly impacts citrus growth and soil health, yet the role of rhizosphere microbial communities in plant drought tolerance remains poorly understood.
-This study investigated the rhizosphere microbial structure, soil enzymatic activities, and physicochemical properties of drought-tolerant (DR) and drought-sensitive (DS) citrus varieties under drought stress condition.
-High-throughput sequencing revealed that drought significantly altered microbial community composition, enriching for gram-negative, stress-tolerant, and potentially pathogenic bacteria, as well as plant pathogenic fungi, while reducing undefined saprotrophs.
-Notably, the DR variety exhibited more stable and complex bacterial network, higher enrichment of beneficial fungi like Penicillium and Trichoderma, and unique recruitment of mycorrhizal fungi, which were absent in DS.
-Furthermore, soil catalase and urease activities downregulated under drought, whereas acid phosphatase activity upregulated, particularly in drought tolerant cultivar.
-Correlation analyses indicated that these microbial shifts were closely linked to changes in soil nutrient availability.
-Our findings demonstrate that the drought-tolerant citrus variety modulates its rhizosphere microbiome towards a more cooperative and resilient state, highlighting the critical role of host-specific microbial recruitment enhances plant adaptation to drought stress for sustainable agriculture.
+Drought stress substantially impairs citrus growth and alters the rhizosphere microbial composition; however, the role of these microbial communities in plant drought tolerance remains poorly understood.
+This study investigated the rhizosphere microbial structure, soil enzymatic activities, and physicochemical properties of drought-tolerant (DR) and drought-sensitive (DS) citrus varieties under drought stress conditions.
+High-throughput sequencing revealed that drought significantly altered microbial community composition, reducing the bacterial Shannon diversity by about 15% and enriching Gram-negative, stress-tolerant, and potentially pathogenic bacteria, as well as plant pathogenic fungi (upregulated 25.4% in DS), while reducing undefined saprotrophs (downregulated from 76.2 to 54.0% in DS).
+Notably, the DR variety exhibited a more stable and complex bacterial network, with 23.5% more edges and a higher proportion of positive correlations (54.3%), higher enrichment of beneficial fungi like Penicillium and Trichoderma, and unique recruitment of mycorrhizal fungi (up to 10.2%), which were nearly absent in DS.
+Furthermore, soil catalase and urease activities decreased under drought stress conditions.
+In contrast, acid phosphatase activity increased by up to 40% in DR. Correlation analyses indicated that these microbial shifts were closely associated with changes in soil nutrient availability.
+Our findings demonstrated that the drought-tolerant citrus variety modulates its rhizosphere microbiome towards a more cooperative and resilient state, highlighting the critical role of host-specific microbial recruitment in enhancing plant adaptation to drought stress for sustainable agriculture.

 Article activity feed